 Parts of the two armies initially collided at Gettysburg, Pennsylvania on July 1, 1863, as Lee urgently concentrated his forces there, his objective being to engage the Union army and destroy it.

 Hanover Junction, Pa.
-Passenger train at depot in a photograph from the main eastern theater of the war, Gettysburg, June-July, 1863
+Passenger train at depot Photograph from the main eastern theater of the war, Gettysburg, June-July, 1863

 General Meade’s Headquarters